emmakuen/js-algorithms-practice/1. bubble-sort/README.md

 - Easy to understand and implement
 - Data is sorted in place, so it doesn't require lots of additional memory
-- Data is ready for processing in memory after the sort
+- Performs faster than algorithms like quick sort when the list is mostly sorted

 ## Disadvantages

-- Bubble sort is slow compared to other sorting algorithms.
+- Bubble sort gets dramatically slower on larger lists
+- Among simple O(n2) sorting algorithms, other algorithms like insertion sort are more efficient